What Are Plug-In Solar Panels?

 - Read the legal status guide and understand your G98 obligation.

-- Notify your DNO, install, plug in, and check the app is reporting generation.
+- Once a verified kit is available and 27 August 2026 has passed, notify your DNO, install, plug in, and check the app is reporting generation.

 Frequently Asked Questions